openvinotoolkit/openvino/src/frontends/README.md

 # OpenVINO Frontends

-OpenVINO Frontends allow to convert model from framework to OpenVINO representation.
+OpenVINO Frontends allow converting models from the native framework to OpenVINO representation.

 Below full list of supported frontends is below: